RafaelGB/obsidian-db-folder/docs/docs/features/Columns.md

 ## Reordering

-For now, by default, reordering columns is disabled because of a related bug.
-You can, however, enable it in the plugin settings under `Developer section > Enable drag and drop columns`.
+To reorder a column, you have to drag and drop it to the specific location you want it to be moved.

 ## Renaming